Avoiding The Sacrifice

 Survival, in terms of the basic necessities, is almost guaranteed for you.

-We have the luxury of wanting it all, we think we can have it all, so we pursuit it all.
+We have the luxury of wanting it all, we think we can have it all, so we pursue it all.

 It’s this pursuit of happiness that we’ve somehow convinced ourselves is the ultimate pursuit.